Mary Ward House History Further Reading

 In her autobiography, published in 1918, Mary Ward refers to the building: "The Settlement C ... ) stands for the liberal and spiritual life, without definitions or exclusions.
 Up to 1915 it was, like Toynbee Hall, a Settlement for University and professional men who gave their evenings to the work.
 Since 1915 it has been a Women's Settlement under a distinguished head - Miss Hilda Oakeley, M.A., formerly the Warden of King's College for Women.
 It is now full of women residents and full of work.
-There is a Cripple School building belonging to the Settlement, to the East; our cripples still fill the Duke's garden with
+There is a Cripple School building belonging to the Settlement, to the East.

 Mary Ward House is a fascinating Grade 1 listed building and is one of the finest examples of Arts and Crafts architecture in existence.
 It was designed and built as a settlement.

 The Settlement movement was inspired in the latter part of the 19th century by the philosophy of T.H.Green and started by such profound intellects as Carlyle, Meredith, Tennyson, William Morris, Mathew Arnold and others.
 The institution of settlement proposed to restore the contact between classes by providing a building in various neighbourhoods where